Neter is a one person company specializing in machine learning and modern web technologies.

 Contact us for details.

-Neter is currently researching industrial event log anomaly detection (), and doing advisory consultancy about blockchain, machine learning, artificial intelligence and data science.
+Neter is currently researching industrial event log anomaly detection (), and doing advisory consultancy about machine intelligence.

 The machine intelligence revolution is just beginning, and we will continue to see disruptions across all fields.
 Robotic cars can replace about a third of all work, as about a third of all work relates to logistics.
 This trend will not take pauses, but it will simply continue in an accelerating fashion, disrupting new fields as it progresses.